sy276/pathfinder/README.md

         * Each path includes a **Calculated Fields** button that, when clicked, displays instructions for creating calculated fields for the selected path.
 Users can choose between **LRV + ESI** or **ARI** calculated fields.

 ### Limitations
-* The tool may not display all possible relationships between business objects, as there may be additional relationships in the tenant that were not captured in the three extracted reports.
+* The application may not display all possible relationships between business objects, as there may be additional relationships in the tenant that were not captured in the three extracted reports.
 * Not all fields that connect two business objects can be used to create calculated fields.
 As a result, creating some calculated fields may not be possible, even if a traversal path exists.

 ### Demo